-Offering the best of both worlds - Cilhowey enjoys a peaceful setting on the owner's small holding, and good access to Brecon and the heart of the National Park.
+Offering the best of both worlds - Cilhowey enjoys a peaceful setting on the owner's smallholding, and good access to Brecon at the heart of the National Park and to Builth Wells, ideal for visitors to Royal Welsh Show.
 With a beautiful garden and mown grassy tracks through the meadows down to the stream or walks further afield from the door over the surrounding hills and the Epynt and then come back to a great wood-burning stove to welcome you on your return.
 This is a delightful base for any sort of holiday or weekend break.

 Modern open plan living room, kitchen and dining room.